ahf/peculium_core/doc/peculium_core_base58.md

-- An email usually won't add a line-break unless there's punctuation to break it.
+- An email client usually won't add a line-break unless there's punctuation to break it.

 - Double clicking selects the whole word and not just a section of the